Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: VicCA morphologies

 \subsection{The VicCA model}

-The surface evolution is modeled using a (2+1)D Vicinal Cellular Automaton (VicCA) framework that combines CA rules for crystal growth with Monte Carlo–type diffusion of adatoms \cite{zaluska-kotur_step_2021,Chabowska-JCG,Chabowska-PRB, chabowska_surface_2025}.
+The surface evolution is modeled using a (2+1)D Vicinal Cellular Automaton (VicCA) framework that combines CA rules for crystal growth with Monte Carlo–type diffusion of adatoms \citep{zaluska-kotur_step_2021,Chabowska-JCG,Chabowska-PRB, chabowska_surface_2025}.
 The model represents a crystal composed of a bulk lattice and a surface layer of mobile adatoms that continuously exchange particles during growth (see \autoref{fig:model}a).
+The VicCA model used here is simpler and more flexible than the classical kinetic Monte Carlo simulations previously employed to study the bunching and meandering processes of SiC crystals \cite{Krzyewski2014}.
+Its simpler geometry, based on a square lattice and a one-component crystal, combined with the ease of modifying local interatomic interactions, allows us to investigate a wider parameter range.
+Consequently, this enables the generation of a variety of distinct surface patterns and their comparison with the results of the continuous model.

-The crystal is defined on a square lattice with initial vicinal surface, consisting of monoatomic steps with periodic boundary conditions along the steps and helical boundary conditions across them.
+The crystal is defined on a square lattice with an initial vicinal surface, consisting of monoatomic steps with periodic boundary conditions along the steps and helical boundary conditions across them.
+The geometry and properties of the substrate layer do not differ from the subsequently grown layers, thus serving as a straightforward example of homoepitaxial growth.
 Growth is implemented using CA rules, enabling fast, parallel updates.
-The most stable incorporation sites -- step voids and kinks -- are filled unconditionally, whereas less stable sites require an additional condition, namely the presence of a neighboring adatom adjacent to the attaching one.
-The ratio of adatom attachment probabilities to kink and step positions effectively controls the step stiffness.
+The most stable incorporation sites—step voids and kinks—are filled unconditionally, whereas less stable sites require an additional condition, namely the presence of a neighboring adatom adjacent to the attaching one.
+The ratio of adatom attachment probabilities at kink and step positions effectively controls the step stiffness.
 Step-edge growth is treated as a nucleation process with a critical nucleus size of two atoms.